es-hs/docs/src/frontend/dashboard/mock-data.md

 },
 ```

+### Notes

-> All the exported module will be auto imported, read code in `mock/_createProductionServer.ts`
+- All the exported module will be auto imported, read code in `mock/_createProductionServer.ts`
+- Status field code in mock file to 4xx if you want to test error response

 Almost done! :)